Michaelangel007/apple2_hgr_font_tutorial/README.md

     STA _LoadFont+2
 ```

-Hmm, that seems like an **aweul lot of work** just for some `bit-shuffling`!!
+Hmm, that seems like an **awful lot of work** just for some `bit-shuffling`!!
 For one thing we're doing a shift and `stuvw` is not taking advantage of it.
 Can we not we make use of the fact that we will eventually be doing `AND #1F` and `AND #E0` ?

 The **lateral** thinking is to _use partial results_.